kushaldas/pym/docs/file.rst

 ::

     >>> fobj = open("sample.txt")
-    >>> for x in f:
+    >>> for x in fobj:
     ...     print(x, end=' ')
     ...
     I love Python
      Pradeepto loves KDE
      Sankarshan loves Openoffice

 Let us write a program which will take the file name as the input from the user and show the content of the file in the console.